March 5, 1836, Col. William Barrett Travis had known for several days

 Zuber - later admitted that while he reconstructed major portions

 of Travis' speech, he included only one paragraph of fiction.
 Unfortunately,

 he did not say which paragraph that was.

 Zuber might have been inspired by what happened in December 1835.

-Martin Perfecto de Cos.
+Gen. Martin Perfecto de Cos.

 "Who will follow old Ben Milam?"

 The Texans won the battle but Milam

 lost his life in the effort.